NikolayKozyrskiy/pylantern/README.md

 Repo for various experiments with DNNs

 TODO:
+* Add VanillaAccelerator to matches for multi-config mode with replays
-* Implement processor for multi-config mode with replays
+* Implement multi-config mode with replays
 * Switch to Albumentations
 * Classification:
     * Implement soft labels CE loss